serpent-os/serpentos.com/content/en/docs/packaging/workflow/prerequisites.md

 ln -sv ~/repos/serpent-os/recipes/tools/helpers.bash ~/.bashrc.d/90-serpent-helpers.bash
 ```

-Finally, execute the following in a new a new terminal tab:
+Finally, execute the following in a new terminal tab:

 ```bash
 cd ~
 gotoserpentroot
 ```

-If the helpers script has been correctly loaded, the `gotoserpentroot` command should switch to
+If the helpers script has been correctly loaded, the `gotoserpentrepo` command should switch to
 the directory containing the recipes/ git repository clone.